What Family Life Looks Like?

 Versus JF lack of religious activies:

-Jesus's disciples try to agape each other in everyday life as the main expression of worshipping, loving and obeying God.
+Jesus's disciples try to agape/love each other in everyday life as the main expression of worshipping, loving and obeying God.
 We don't see worship as primarily expressed in songs, but we might sing every now and then, especially as we work and live together each day...it will not be an everybody involved meeting at this set time type thing.
 We don't do the last supper thing except maybe as each natural family sees fit.
 We don't pray out loud together since Jesus says don't do that (Matt.
 6:6).
 As already discussed, we don't have bible teaching sessions led by a bible teacher.

 To sum up, a little flock of the Light will act like a functional natural family.
 We believe we have the same Father and thus we will actually try to act like it!
 The term "brother" and "sister" will be backed up a by daily life of caring for each other, actively aware of our common Father.
 We will share all that we possess, including our houses-shelters and will not be "looking for our own space" - code language for selfish living.
 Our purpose, hope and work will be the same as we will be in unity about such important matters, and our DAILY lives will reflect it.
-We will not be lazy, selfish people who have little concern for righteousness or being a servant to others.
+We will not be lazy, selfish people who have little concern for doing what is right or being a servant to others.

 The differences and distinctions between a bible-based community and a Flock or Family of Jesus should be clear to the reader at this point.
 If they are, then you just might have ears to hear, and now you must do something with the truth you have just heard.